 Official School of Medicine Campus Restart Guidelines

-- Complete the training modules before coming to campus and complete screening
+- Complete the training modules before coming back to campus the first time.

 If you have symptoms or have been exposed, stay home.

 - If you experience symptoms of COVID-19 (new cough, fever, shortness of breath, sore throat, muscle aches, chills, loss of taste or smell) or have been exposed to someone confirmed to have the virus, stay home.

 - If you experience symptoms or have been exposed to COVID-19, the Campus Health Center can arrange for testing.
 You will be required to provide medical health clearance upon return to campus.

 - Beginning Jan.
 3, you are required to receive and upload proof of your booster at the time you are eligible, which is six months past the second dose for Pfizer or Moderna vaccine or two months past the single dose of the Johnson & Johnson vaccine.
 You may then upload photographic proof online.

 - To best protect the health and safety of our campus community, Wayne State will require all students, faculty and staff who plan to be on campus during the fall semester to receive their COVID-19 vaccination.
 Proof of vaccination must be submitted for you to be allowed on campus.
 You can submit your proof of vaccination online.
 You may also apply online for a waiver of the requirement based on legitimate health or religious reasons.
 These requests will be reviewed by the Campus Health Committee.
 Individuals who have an approved waiver will be required to be COVID-19 tested once per week.